-- Property must be: - Within the Urban Service Area - Located along a collector or arterial street or a roadway designated as a transit emphasis corridor in the Transportation Section Element. - In an area where, one of the following is present: - Setrip non-residential development presently exists; or - There is a trend toward strip non-residential development; or existing zoning lots, although vacant, constitute a potential for the establishment or expansion of strip commercial development; or - Aan increase in density would result in a development pattern compatible with existing zoning or development patterns in the immediately surrounding area. - The site of the requested bonus must be within a 660 foot distance perpendicular from the arterial or collector road (as shown in Exhibit 4.9.6). - The density bonus must be applied for through a rezoning application - It must be demonstrated that the use of the bonus will promote residential infill on vacant or redeveloping sites within existing, developed, urbanized areas which are residential in character or to provide a residential development alternative to strip commercialization;
+- Property must be: - Within the Urban Service Area - Located along a collector or arterial street or a roadway designated as a transit emphasis corridor in the Transportation Section Element. - $\circ$ $\,$ In an area where, one of the following is present: - Sstrip non-residential development presently exists; or - Ithere is a trend toward strip non-residential development; or existing zoning lots, although vacant, constitute a potential for the establishment or expansion of strip commercial development; or - Aan increase in density would result in a development pattern compatible with existing zoning or development patterns in the immediately surrounding area.

+- The site of the requested bonus must be within a 660 foot distance perpendicular from the arterial or collector road. - The density bonus must be applied for through a rezoning application - It must be demonstrated that the use of the bonus will promote residential infill on vacant or redeveloping sites within existing, developed, urbanized areas which are residential in character or to provide a residential development alternative to strip commercialization;